Yoga For Golf: Core Strength & Flexibility for your Golf Swing

 How to do it:

-Stand with feet together and arms at sides, then lift your hips and straighten your legs.
+Stand with feet together and arms at your sides, then lift your hips and straighten your legs.
 Bend slightly at the knees if needed, but keep them in line with each other as much as possible.
-Bring your hands to heart center, then breathe deeply while maintaining this position for several breaths before releasing into a forward fold.
+Bring your hands to the heart center, then breathe deeply while maintaining this position for several breaths before releasing into a forward fold.

 Warrior 1 for hip stability and core strength